radius-project/recipes/CONTRIBUTING.md

         - 👎 down-vote
 1. For bugs
     - Check it's not an environment issue.
 For example, if running on Kubernetes, make sure prerequisites are in place.
-    - You have as much data as possible.
+    - Ensure you have as much data as possible.
 This usually comes in the form of logs and/or stacktrace.
 If running on Kubernetes or other environment, look at the logs of the Radius services (UCP, RP, DE).
 More details on how to get logs can be found [here](https://docs.radapp.dev/reference/troubleshooting-radius/).
 1. For proposals
     - Many changes to the Radius runtime may require changes to the API.
 In that case, the best place to discuss the potential feature is the main [Radius repo](https://github.com/project-radius/radius).
     - Recipes runtime changes can be discussed in the [Radius repo](https://github.com/project-radius/radius).